LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TestingAndDeployment/Deploying.md

     - **Role (Agent or Manager)**: Select the profile that's assigned to the bot agent you intend to use.
 This was set in LiveEngage as a [prerequisite step](conversation-builder-testing-deployment-deploying-to-liveengage.html#prerequisite-steps).
     - **Conversation Type**: Select either "Messaging" or "Chat."
 This should match the type of LiveEngage account, which is either one or the other.
     - **Deploy to**: Select either "Demo" (for testing) or "Production," as appropriate.
 To deploy to Production, you must have the necessary privileges (i.e., the role of Operations or Admin).
 As a bot developer who deploys bots for testing purposes, typically you'll set this to "Demo."
-5. If desired, click **Advanced Options** and specify the optional, advanced settings:
+5. If desired, click **Advanced Options** and specify any optional, advanced settings:
     - **External Webhook URL**:
     - **Fallback Skill ID**: If the skill (that you assigned to the bot agent) has a defined fallback skill, you can enter the fallback skill's ID here.
 The fallback skill is the skill to which to route the conversation as a fallback if no agents with the primary skill have free capacity.
 Fallback skills have several uses, but they're often used to escalate (transfer) a conversation from a bot agent to a live agent.
 You define fallback skills for skills in LiveEngage.
 For more on this, see the [LivePerson Knowledge Center](https://knowledge.liveperson.com).
     - **Accessibility**: